anoma/namada-docs/specs/src/base-ledger/replay-protection.md

 ### Encryption-Authentication

-The current implementation of Namada is built on top of Tendermint which provides an encrypted and authenticated communication channel between every two nodes to prevent a _man-in-the-middle_ attack (see the detailed [spec](https://github.com/tendermint/tendermint/blob/29e5fbcc648510e4763bd0af0b461aed92c21f30/spec/p2p/peer.md)).
+The current implementation of Namada is built on top of CometBFT which provides an encrypted and authenticated communication channel between every two nodes to prevent a _man-in-the-middle_ attack (see the detailed [spec](https://github.com/tendermint/tendermint/blob/29e5fbcc648510e4763bd0af0b461aed92c21f30/spec/p2p/peer.md)).